 - Competitive and popular courses in the South of Ireland currently have such a high entry profile that students may require four subjects to meet the entry requirements - Applicants to prestigious universities such as Oxford, Cambridge, and London Imperial may be required to offer four A-Level subjects with at least one achieved at A standard - Irish universities may not accept Applied A level subjects with a coursework element of 40% or more.
 Applied level 3 courses such as BTEC Subsidiary Diplomas, Cambridge Technical Level 3, and CoPE Level 3 Awards are also unacceptable to most ROI institutions.
-DKIT (Dundalk Institute of Technology) is an exception to this rule and will accept the BTEC Subsidiary Diploma - Queen's University will accept only one applied course in an applicant's academic profile.
+DKIT (Dundalk Institute of Technology) is an exception to this rule and will accept the BTEC Subsidiary Diploma - Queen's University and Stranmillis University and many Russell Group Universities in the UK will accept only one applied course in an applicant's academic profile.
 St Mary's University College will accept only one applied course for teaching but will consider two applied courses for entry to the BA Hons Liberal Arts degree.
-Please refer to the admission guidelines at both institutions - The Russell Group of Universities, for example Queen's University and St Mary's University College Belfast ask for a specific grade profile for BTECs, AQA Level 3 Certificates and Cambridge Technical Level 3 courses rather than an overall grade.
+Please refer to the admission guidelines at all institutions for further clarification. - The Russell Group of Universities, for example Queen's University, Stranmillis University College and St Mary's University College Belfast ask for a specific grade profile for BTECs, AQA Level 3 Certificates and Cambridge Technical Level 3 courses rather than an overall